petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/understanding-custom-element-and-iframe-client-extensions.md

 ---
 # Understanding Custom Element and IFrame Client Extensions

-Custom Element and IFrame client extensions use Liferay's front-end infrastructure to register applications with Liferay and render them as page widgets.
-The [custom element](#using-the-custom-element-type) and [iframe](#using-the-iframe-type) types determine how the application is registered with Liferay and rendered in site pages.
+Custom Element and IFrame client extensions register applications with Liferay and render them as widgets on site pages.

-When you create one of these extensions, Liferay generates and adds the widget to the OSGi service registry.
-If desired, you can set additional properties at the entry or widget level to configure how both custom element and IFrame applications are rendered.
+When you create one of these front-end extensions, Liferay generates and adds the widget to the OSGi service registry.
+You can set additional properties at the entry or widget scope to configure how the applications are rendered.

-However, custom element and IFrame applications are hosted and rendered differently.
-They also have different levels of access to Liferay services and runtime data.
+Custom element and IFrame applications are hosted differently, rendered differently, and have different levels of access to Liferay services and runtime data.

 ```{tip}
 The [custom element](#using-the-custom-element-type) type offers greater integration with the Liferay platform and supports more complex scenarios.